-TONL focuses on high quality, racially diverse stock photos.
+TONL focuses on high-quality, racially diverse stock photos.

 Nappy is a rare site, focusing exclusively on photos of black and brown people in a wide variety of settings.

-WOCinTech is a Flickr group that allows you to use their photos for free as long as you give an attribution.
+WOCinTech is a Flickr group that allows you to use their photos for free as long as you give attribution.
 They focus on business images, providing images that are rarely seen on popular stock sites.

 We Can Help with Diverse Designs

 The United States is going through a time of social change.
 People from all around the world have taken notice, and companies and creators are learning that showing diversity and equality should be a priority.
 There are many artists from all around the world that already understand this, and they deserve credit for taking the initiative.
-By tailoring your products to be more aware, you can show your customers that your company is doing their part.
+By tailoring your products to be more aware, you can show your customers that your company is doing its part.

 For more tips and insights on optimizing your business, reach out to us here.